-If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you are able to do so.
+If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you can do so.
 They will assess your eligibility to write the Special Examination (the name given by the University to a makeup Final Exam).